 'Electronic Wall' E-Verify Suspended As Border Security Shutdown Fight Persists

 The government shutdown began with the president's demand for border security money.
-But it's also shut down E-Verify, a federal program that's supposed to prevent immigrants from working illegally.
+But it has also halted E-Verify, a federal program that's supposed to prevent immigrants from working illegally.

 #EVerify is not available due to lapse in DHS appropriations. https://t.co/xzw4doYGww— USCIS E-Verify (@EVerify) December 22, 2018

-"There's an irony there," says Julie Pace, an attorney specializing in employment and immigration law at Cavanagh law firm in Phoenix.
-"We have an electronic wall for E-Verify that should be being used, that the government has not funded," Pace said.
+"There's an irony there," says Julie Pace, an attorney specializing in employment and immigration law at Cavanagh Law Firm in Phoenix.
+"We have an electronic wall for E-Verify that should be being used, that the government has not funded."

-The E-Verify outage is just one way the government shutdown is having a negative impact on the U.S. immigration system.
+The E-Verify outage is just one way the government shutdown is taking a toll on the U.S. immigration system.

 Border Patrol agents at the Southwest border are working, but they won't get paid until the shutdown ends.
 So are tens of thousands of other immigration agents in the Department of Homeland Security.

-But the U.S. Customs and Border Protection training facility in West Virginia is closed during the shutdown, according to Sen. Joe Manchin.
+The U.S. Customs and Border Protection training facility in West Virginia is closed during the shutdown, according to Sen. Joe Manchin, D-W.Va.

 And much of the nation's immigration court system is closed, adding to a backlog of more than 800,000 cases and counting.

-"We've never been in a situation that is so dire with regard to the backlog of immigration cases nationwide," immigration judge Dana Leigh Marks told NPR's All Things Considered.
-Marks is former president of the National Association of Immigration Judges, and one many judges who have been furloughed during the shutdown.
+"We've never been in a situation that is so dire with regard to the backlog of immigration cases nationwide," immigration Judge Dana Leigh Marks told NPR's All Things Considered.
+Marks is former president of the National Association of Immigration Judges and one of many judges who have been furloughed during the shutdown.

 "When we have to shut down, those cases are delayed, sometimes for years, before we have space on our dockets to be able to reschedule them," said Marks.